Peperomia prostrata is the Piperaceae family of plants, a tropical plant native to the rainforests of Ecuador and Costa Rica.

 If you’re noticing your peperomia turning yellow, this happens for several reasons.
 The most common reasons are too much direct sunlight, overwatering, or not enough nutrients.
 The good news is that it’s easy to fix and won’t affect the plant’s health.

 For most people, when they have planted it indoors, overwatering is the common culprit.
 The plant should go through a period of dry ground between the watering schedule.
 It helps the roots get dry and not always saturated with water that may cause the wilted or discolored foliage.

 The water sitting at the top layer of soil causes the roots to begin to rot, weakening the plant.
-This results in the succulent leaves slowly turn yellow and eventually fall off.
+This results in the succulent leaves slowly turning yellow and eventually falling off.
 If you found the soil to be soggy and the plant foliage has a weak grip on the ground, stop watering it anymore.

 Allow the soil to get dry and check if the condition improves.
 You may have to repot if the ground condition doesn’t improve.
 Also, place the plant at a different location if it gets exposed to direct sunlight.

 Finally, check for any common pests such as whiteflies, mealybugs, or spider mites spreading on the fragile stems or ornamental leaves.
 Use insecticides or manually remove these pests from the plant.